Stereophonic sound: Vinyl records

 Although Decca recorded Ernest Ansermet's May 1954 conducting of Antar in stereo, it took four years for the first stereo LPs to be sold.
-In 1958, the first group of mass-produced stereo two-channel vinyl records was issued, by Audio Fidelity in the US and Pye in Britain, using the Westrex "45/45" single-groove system.
+In 1958, the first group of mass-produced stereo two-channel vinyl records was issued, by Audio Fidelity in the US and Pye in Britain, using the Westrex 45/45 single-groove system.

 Whereas the stylus moves horizontally when reproducing a monophonic disk recording, on stereo records, the stylus moves vertically as well as horizontally.
-One could envision a system in which the left channel was recorded laterally, as on a monophonic recording, with the right channel information recorded with a "hill and dale" vertical motion; such systems were proposed but not adopted due to their incompatibility with existing phono pickup designs (see below).
+One could envision a system in which the left channel was recorded laterally, as on a monophonic recording, with the right channel information recorded with a hill and dale vertical motion; such systems were proposed but not adopted due to their incompatibility with existing phono pickup designs.

 In the Westrex system, each channel drives the cutting head at a 45-degree angle to the vertical.
 During playback, the combined signal is sensed by a left-channel coil mounted diagonally opposite the inner side of the groove and a right-channel coil mounted diagonally opposite the outer side of the groove.
 The Westrex system provided for the polarity of one channel to be inverted: this way large groove displacement would occur in the horizontal plane and not in the vertical one.
 The latter would require large up-and-down excursions and would encourage cartridge skipping during loud passages.

 The combined stylus motion is, in terms of the vector, the sum and difference of the two stereo channels.
 Effectively, all horizontal stylus motion conveys the L+R sum signal, and vertical stylus motion carries the L−R difference signal.
-The advantages of the 45/45 system are that it has greater compatibility with monophonic recording and playback systems.
+The advantage of the 45/45 system is compatibility with monophonic playback systems.